Authorizing an Account

 Authorization of a Microsoft SQL Server Account

-The first time you add a Microsoft SQL Server card to a FLO, you will need to create an account configuration.
-This will allow you to connect to your account, save your account information, and reuse that configuration next time you build a FLO with the connector.
-That way, you don’t have to sign in every time you want to build a FLO with this Connector.
+The first time you add a Microsoft SQL Server card to a Flow, you will need to create an account configuration.
+This will allow you to connect to your account, save your account information, and reuse that configuration next time you build a Flow with the connector.
+That way, you don’t have to sign in every time you want to build a Flow with this Connector.
 Instead, use the configuration you have already set up.
 You can create and save multiple configurations and share them with your teammates.